Lurlynn/DataAnalysis/README.md

 Once these are done:
 1. Run the Elbow_Method.py script to find K
 2. Run the KmeansGeneration.py script for display the clusters
+3. Run the LinearReg_HelpfulScore.py to view Score versus Helpful
+4. Run the LinearReg_ScoreHelpful.py to view Helpful versus Score

+Note: The exploratory analysis data was used in excel to produce the graphs